 - The Raptors, basketball (?)

 In addition to the above, the city also supported the Western New York Flash in several top-level women's football/soccer leagues during the current century.note However, the organization sold the rights to its franchise in the National Women's Soccer League to interests in the Research Triangle area of North Carolina, which relaunched the team as the North Carolina Courage.
 This came immediately after the Flash won the 2016 NWSL championship.
-The organization still fields a team in the second-level United Women's Soccer, but the current version of the Flash now plays in Buffalo.
+The organization played in the second-level United Women's Soccer for a couple of years in Buffalo, but has since reverted to a youth-only operation.

 The suburbs of Rochester have been associated with stereotypes: